 \section{Experiments}

 We aim to answer two questions in our experiments.
-First, does \textsc{HiGitClass} achieve supreme performances in comparison with various baselines (Section \ref{sec:comp})?
+First, does \textsc{HiGitClass} achieve supreme performance in comparison with various baselines (Section \ref{sec:comp})?
 Second, we propose three key modules in \textsc{HiGitClass}.
-How do they contribute to the overall performances?
+How do they contribute to the overall performance?
 (The effects of these three modules will be explored one by one in Sections \ref{sec:hin}, \ref{sec:key} and \ref{sec:doc}).